sumat2006/ALL_mocap/fastapi_docker_webapp/app/README.md

 ```
 /predict-hand
-use in api calling to do a hand prediction from row-by-row data
+use in api calling to do a hand prediction from row-by-row data.
 ```

 ```
 /predict_csv
-use in api calling to do a hand prediction using csv data
+use in api calling to do a hand prediction using csv data.
 ```

 ```
 /upload-audio
-Use in ASR
+Use in ASR that receive audio input as a webm file from web application.
 ```
 ```
 /HandRecordStatus